jacobboesch/Secret-Santa-App/README.md

-# Secret-Santa-App
+# Secret Santa App
-This is the frontend for the Secret Santa Program
+This is the frontend for the Secret Santa Program.